-You only need 6 simple ingredients you probably always have in your pantry and fridge.
+You only need 6 simple ingredients to make biscuits from scratch and you probably always have the ingredients in the pantry and fridge.
 With so few ingredients, it’s important to use the best quality ingredients for a great biscuit.

 The Dry Ingredients for Biscuits

 Sift together the dry ingredients instead of mixing with a spoon or whisk.
-No sifter, no problem, you can use a fine mesh strainer like this one by Winco You can use all-purpose flour however soft winter wheat flour like White Lilly or Swans Down is the secret ingredient in amazing southern biscuits.
+No sifter, no problem, you can use a fine-mesh strainer.
+You can use all-purpose flour however soft winter wheat flour like White Lilly or Swans Down is the secret ingredient in amazing southern biscuits.

 Remember the dry ingredients should always be combined together in one bowl BEFORE adding the liquids.